Priyadarshini7772/guess_computer/README.md

-# This is a game in which software needs to find the number
+# This is a game in which software needs to find the number given by user